Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

     - Custom killstreaks
       - Define what should happen at which streak in *customactions.txt*
         - Supports commands, custom item drops, messaging
+      - Kill (and death) streaks shown in scoreboard
     - Logging out causes immediate death (or give kill to recently hitting player)
     - Players get kicked from arena after configurable streak of deaths
       - They will remain banned for configured amount of time